sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 figtree1.4.4
 ```

-Now, you can open in `FigTree` the file with the consensus tree that `MrBayes` has output, i.e., file name that ends with `con.tre`.
+Now, you can launch `FigTree` to view the file with the consensus tree that `MrBayes` has output, i.e., file names that end with `con.tre`.
 The tree will be displayed in the `FigTree` window.
-On the left hand side of the window you can find the options and settings which control how the tree is displayed.
+On the left hand side, you can find the options and settings which control how the tree is displayed.
 We will see together the main options you can use to display the tree.

 ---

-## 5. ADDITIONAL EXERCISE **ONLY** IF YOU HAVE FINISHED EARLIER
+## 5. ADDITIONAL EXERCISE **ONLY** IF WE HAVE FINISHED EARLIER

-come up with 2 different models under which you could run `MrBayes` and analyse this example data set.
-Once you have decided which two models you
-are going to run in `MrBayes`, set up your control file in NEXUS format and start the Bayesian inference analysis.
+Come up with 2 different models under which you could run `MrBayes` and analyse the example data set we have shown above.
+Once you have decided which models you are going to run in `MrBayes`, set up your control file in NEXUS format and start the Bayesian inference analysis.
 You can then compare the results you obtain with those we have run together to see which one fits the data better.